-Every time we breathe we inhale microscopic mold spores and this includes indoors.
+Black mold, black mold, black mold.
+That is all we hear, but there are several different molds that are black in color, and while their health effects are uncomfortable, they are not deadly.
+Every time we breathe, we inhale microscopic mold spores, and this includes indoors.
 Some individuals can live in an environment rich in mold spores and never get sick, while others will get a headache immediately.
 Our own health and how our body reacts to an irritant sets the level of mold that we are comfortable in.
 Some people with asthma may not do well in an indoor environment with elevated mold spores, while others will have no adverse health effects.

-Black mold if you have it, does not mean it is the mold that has been all over the news and it does not mean you need to leave your home.
-There are thousands of mold species and many sub-species with in that species.
+Black mold, if you have it, does not mean it is the mold that has been all over the news, and it does not mean you need to leave your home.
+There are thousands of mold species and many sub-species within that species.
+Aspergillus is a common indoor mold with about 600 different species.
+Another common indoor mold, Atlernaria, only has about 40-50 sub-species, but only a few are found indoors.

-The known health effects from mold exposure can vary widely, they can be mild to severe and the health of the person may or may not play a role in symptoms from mold exposure.
+The known health effects from mold exposure can vary widely, and they can be mild to severe and the health of the person may or may not play a role in symptoms from mold exposure.

-Headaches can be caused by many different environmental exposures, like paint fumes, automotive exhaust and pollen.
+Headaches can be caused by many different environmental exposures, like paint fumes, automotive exhaust, and pollen.
 Coughing and sneezing can also be related to high indoor or outdoor pollen and lead to a sore throat and runny nose.
 Symptoms from the flu are very similar to the symptoms of mold exposure.
-So remember just because you have these symptoms does not mean you have an indoor mold problem.
-You might have the flu, have you been to the doctor?
+So, remember, just because you have these symptoms does not mean you have an indoor mold problem.
+You might have the flu.
+Have you been to the doctor?

 • Sneezing